symphoniacloud/cicada/docs/SettingUpCicada.md

 A few things to note about this example:

-* You'll need to make sure the Route 53 hosted zone is publicly reachable
+* You'll need to separately make sure the Route 53 hosted zone is publicly reachable
 * In this example I'm using a wildcard certificate - this allows using the same certificate for multiple deployments of Cicada with different hostnames
 * I'm outputting the Certificate's ARN as a CloudFormation Export.
-  This is very-much optional, but Cicada can use this CloudFormation Export of you've created one.
+  This is very-much optional, but Cicada can use this CloudFormation Export if you've created one.

 ## Prepare to deploy